realitydeslab/holokit-app/README.md

 ## Architecture

 This app is organized into distinct packages, where each reality is represented by a differenct package.
-The core of these packages is `Holoi.Library.HoloKitApp`, which serves as the base package that all other reality packages depend on.
+The core of these packages is `RealityDesignLab.Library.HoloKitApp`, which serves as the base package that all other reality packages depend on.

 <img width="398" alt="image" src="https://github.com/holoi/holokit-app/assets/44870300/562e895c-31b2-4ada-b53d-968518d7a4e4">